 Strategic Plan

-Dave Ostendorf, Partner & Chief Actuary, Health Exchange Resources
+Dave Osterndorf, Partner & Chief Actuary, Health Exchange Resources

 BHCG’s formation was driven by a severe health care cost problem, but even more challenging issues have arisen since.
 BHCG’s voice is much bigger than any individual employer’s and the organization is dedicated to finding opportunities where collective action can be of substantial value to move the marketplace.

 BHCG’s strategic plan is focused on analytics and informed guidance (improving people’s decision-making) as a way to make the biggest impact on health care value.
-BHCG’s updated position statement reflects its strategic planning focus.
+BHC’s updated position statement reflects its strategic planning focus.

 Analytics

-BHCG will work with GNS to look at what providers do and don’t do and compare outcomes.
-This will provide knowledge sets that will allow BHCG to go back to the health systems and enter into a dialogue about quality and cost (e.g. “we want more or less of this”) and contract accordingly.
-Thus far, the organization has had very good conversations with health systems about this strategy.
+BHCG’s data initiative will identify knowledge sets that will allow BHCG to enter into a dialogue with health systems about quality and cost of healthcare services.Thus far, BHCG has had very productive conversations with a number of health systems about this strategy.

 Informed guidance

-After identifying high performing providers, the next priority is to help individuals make good choices, so they consume only necessary, high value services.
+With data identifying high value providers, the next priority is to help individuals make good choices, so they consume only necessary, high value services.
 It’s important to emphasize that health is an asset you must maintain.
 Guidance can come from a number of different places, including third party solutions.
 BHCG made the decision to partner with Quantum, in part, based on the strength of recommendations from its clients about a wide variety of successes in getting situations resolved.

 Strategic Plan slides